lfiaschi/udacity-traffic-sign-classifier/writeup.md

 ##### Answer:

 To train the model, I started from a a well known architecture (LeNet) because of simplicity of implementation and because it performs well on recognition task with tens of classes (such as carachter recognition).
-After a few runs with this architecture I noted that the model tended to overfit to the original training set, in fact the learning curve showed that the training error converged to 99% while the validation error was above a truly satisfactory performance.
-Hence I tested two regularization techniques to improve the results:
+After a few runs with this architecture I noted that the model tended to overfit to the original training set, in fact the learning curve showed that the training error converged to 99% while the validation error wasn`t giving a satisfactory performance.
+For this reasons, I tested two regularization techniques to improve the results:

 * Data augmentation
 * Dropout

-I started trying with an high droput rate 50% and this seemed to slow down overfitting as the model was slower to learn but also achieved a slightly higher accuracy.
-When added the augmented dataset however I started seing increased performance as the model was now able to learn within a few epocs but at the same time to generalize well on the validation set.
+I started trying with an high dropout rate 50% and this seemed to slow down overfitting: the model was slower to train but also achieved a slightly higher accuracy in the end.
+However, only When added the augmented dataset I started seeing strong increased performance as the model was now able to learn within a few epochs but at the same time to generalize well on the validation set.

-A dropout rate of .30% was selected after a few trial and errors.
-Training the model overall takes around an hour
+A dropout rate of 30% and a learning rate of 1e-4 was selected after a few trial and errors.
+Training the model overall takes around 6 hours.

-Training curves can be seen below, at the end of the curves both training and validation error converge.
+Training curves can be seen below, at the end of the curves both training and validation error converge around a hundred epochs.

+![alt text][image5]

 My final model results were:
-* training set accuracy of ?
+* training set accuracy of 97%
-* validation set accuracy of ?
+* validation set accuracy of 95%
-* test set accuracy of ?
+* test set accuracy of 93%

 ### Test a Model on New Images